viraj-nikam/canvas/upgrade.md

 ### Configuration

-Add the following line in the Storage block in your `config/canvas.php` file:
+Add the following line to the Storage block in your `config/canvas.php` file:

 ```php
 'upload_filesize' => env('CANVAS_UPLOAD_FILESIZE', 3145728),
 ```

-Update the Weekly Digest configuration variable:
+Rename the Weekly Digest configuration variable:

 > Note: Make sure that you update your `.env` file as well to reflect this variable change